Preparing to Teach

 - Case studies can be especially effective if they are paired with a reading assignment that introduces or explains a concept or analytical method that applies to the case.

 - You may want to use multiple cases per topic so that students can distinguish the similarities and differences among the cases.

 - You could have students role-play the part of the stakeholders involved in the case.

-- Outputs can range from a short answers to fully developed group action plans, proposals, or recommendations.
+- Outputs can range from short answers to fully developed group action plans, proposals, or recommendations.

-Student must actively develop skills in: Problem solving; analytical tools; quantitative and/or qualitative, depending on the case; decision-making in complex situations; coping with ambiguities
+Students must actively develop skills in: Problem-solving; analytical tools; quantitative and/or qualitative, depending on the case; decision-making in complex situations; coping with ambiguities

 Assess and engage students by posing questions to a discussion board, having teams present their case to the class, use outlines/questionnaires, or even writing position papers based on case study analysis.